 - The bushy tail comprises about one-third of a mink’s length.

 - Mink fur is a rich brown that darkens along the back, becoming almost black at the tip of the tail.

 - Mink may have a white spot under the chin and white spots on the chest and belly.

 - The head of a mink is small with low, rounded ears almost concealed in the dense fur.

-Mink are found in all counties of Indiana, but are most numerous in the northeastern part of the state where many ponds, streams and lakes are located.
-Mink are adapted to do well on either land or in water, but usually make their homes near water’s edge.
-Because of their secretive habits, extensive information concerning their population densities is lacking: however, it is clear they are most numerous in areas of high-quality wetlands.
+Mink are found in all Indiana counties, but are most numerous where many ponds, streams and lakes occur.
+Mink are adapted to land and water, but usually make their homes near water’s edge.
+They are excellent swimmers and divers, but will travel into upland areas to hunt or find mates.
+Because of their secretive habits, there is a lot we don’t know about Indiana mink, but they seem most numerous in areas of high-quality wetlands.

-Throughout most of the year, the male mink is a solitary traveler.
-Mink breed during March, and the male takes no further part in reproductive affairs.
-Mink dens may be located in hollow logs, under stumps, bridge abutments, rock piles and in drain tiles.
-Sometimes mink kill a family of muskrats and take possession of the nest within the house.
-Young are born in late April or May, 42 days after conception.
-Newborns weigh only a quarter ounce and are helpless.
-If disturbed, the female may move her young to another home.
+Mink are primarily solitary except during breeding season.
+Mink breed in March, and the male does not help raise young.
+Mink dens may be located in hollow logs, bridge abutments, rock piles, ground burrows, or muskrat houses.
+Three to six young are born in late April or May, 42 days after conception.
+Newborns weigh only a quarter-ounce and are helpless.
+If disturbed, the female may move her young to another den.
 Their eyes open, and they begin to take solid food at about 1 month of age.
 They begin hunting with their mother two months after birth.
-The five or six young in a litter break up from the family group during the autumn to begin life on their own.
+The young in a litter break up from the family group during autumn to begin life on their own.

-Trapping continues to be an important tool in mink management.
-The perpetuation of quality wetland habitats is vital to the maintenance of mink as well as other aquatic furbearers.
-The continual management of wetlands along with an adequate cropping of surplus populations by trapping are the major components for management of mink populations.
+Regulated trapping continues to be an important tool in mink management.
+The perpetuation of quality wetland habitats is vital to the maintenance of mink populations as well as other aquatic furbearers.
+In some states mink have been susceptible to heavy metal contamination, so maintaining clean water is also critical to mink populations.